 Reimers even gave her cats their own sofa for ultimate relaxation.
 It’s placed in her sunroom, covered with cat toys, a cat cubby hole and a cat bed, near a large window perfect for bird-watching.
 If your home lacks space for a full-size, felines-only couch, consider a window perch or comfy old chair you no longer use.
 Layer the piece of furniture with an old sheet, blanket, or throw cover, and your cat will never want to leave.

 “Cats do not like closed doors, and if a forbidden place is accessible in any way, your cat will find his way inside,” says Reimers, whose cat Peanut opens the linen closet door to curl up on clean white towels.

-Since your cat wants some closet time anyway, offer a small box, plastic storage bin or even a large shopping bag (handles removed), lined with a towel or old t-shirt.
-Be sure to leave the door ajar so she can get in and out easily.
+Since your cat wants some closet time anyway, offer a small box, plastic storage bin or even a large shopping bag (handles removed), lined with a towel or old T-shirt.
+Be sure to leave the door ajar so they can get in and out easily.

 Cats often feel safer in high spots, which Reimers says is another survival instinct.
 “They’re away from predators and can observe their surroundings—yet be undisturbed,” she adds.

-Placing a catnip plant or a small bed on a shelf is a welcoming touch that ensures your cat will happily slumber there, surrounded by cookbooks and fiction.
+Placing a catnip plant or a small bed on a shelf is a welcoming touch that ensures plenty relaxing cat naps, surrounded by cookbooks and fiction.

 Reimers’ cats Colby, Oliver, and Simon compete for a chance to snuggle when she leans back on the sofa.
 Your own cat may politely but firmly remind you that computer time is ok, but she’d be more comfy if you’d relocate to a different seat so you both can relax and spread out.

-If your cat is a determined lap resident, cushion him with a small throw or folded sweater for extra support.
+If your cat is a determined lap resident, cushion them with a small throw or folded sweater for extra support.
 And do not disturb.